 11 Frequently Asked Questions About TILLS—Answered!June 23, 2022

-If you’re an SLP, special educator, or reading specialist, you might already know about the Test of Integrated Language & Literacy Skills™ (TILLS™) or use the Developed by a team of highly respected experts—Nickola Nelson, Elena Plante, Nancy Helm-Estabrooks, and Gillian Hotz—TILLS is a groundbreaking assessment that tests oral and written language skills in students ages 6–18 years.
+If you’re an SLP, special educator, or reading specialist, you might already know about or use the Test of Integrated Language & Literacy Skills™ (TILLS™) .
+Developed by a team of highly respected experts—Nickola Nelson, Elena Plante, Nancy Helm-Estabrooks, and Gillian Hotz—TILLS is a groundbreaking assessment that tests oral and written language skills in students ages 6–18 years.
 It’s used across the country to:

 - identify language and literacy disorders